 Keeping crucial updates from the public during a crisis through the continual use of paywalls can lead to diminished brand trust for news publications.
 Plain and simple.

-While paywalls exist to entice subscription sign-ups and access to premium info and insights, publishers are dropping them during disruptive periods like the pandemic in favor of putting local news and important information in the hands of their readers.
+But publishers are dropping them during disruptive periods like the pandemic in favor of putting local news and important info in the hands of their readers.

 And that’s exactly what several renowned publishers who rely on BlueConic’s customer data platform to build and manage their paywalls have done amid the coronavirus.